priyanshmathur/Basic-Implementation-of-Kafka-using-Socket-Programming/README.md

 All in all there is low latency and provides real time data streams to the consumer smoothly.

-This project is developed in python(majorly).
+This project is developed in python.